+STUDENT:

-STUDENT: SUPERVISOR SIGNATURE
+SUPERVISOR SIGNATURE:

-LOCATION:
+STUDENT: LOCATION:

-'Safe Practice a practice.
-Please and Duty of Care' and 'Profe circle either 'Satisfactory' or components of 'Safe Practice a Professional and Ethical Conduct' essional and Ethical Conduct' are essential compo 'Unsatisfactory' for these elements.
-A 'Satisfactory' and Duty of Care' and 'Professional and Ethical Conductions. grade in both of
+Safe Practice a practice.
+Please and Duty of Care' and 'Profe circle either 'Satisfactory' or components of 'Safe Practice Professional and Ethical Conduct' essional and Ethical Conduct' are essential compo 'Unsatisfactory' for these elements.
+A 'Satisfactory' and Duty of Care' and 'Professional and Ethical Con grade in both of

-'Safe Practice a nd Duty of Care'
+Safe Practice a nd Duty of Care'

-personal and pa atient safety, safe application ective infection control practic e and Duty of Care' in the clinical setting (including and of Nuclear Medicine equipment, safe application oces).
-Application of the NSQHS standards where application of the NSQHS standards where applications. of manual
+personal and pa atient safety, safe application ective infection control praction and Duty of Care' in the clinical setting (including a of Nuclear Medicine equipment, safe application ces).
+Application of the NSQHS standards where application of the NSQHS standards where application of the NSQHS standards where applications are consistent to the NSQHS standards where application of the NSQHS standards where applications are consistent to the NSQHS standards are consiste of manual

 Summative Satisfactory / Unsatisfactory

 Comment (if req uired):

-'Professional an d Ethical Conduct'
+Professional an d Ethical Conduct'

 nd Ethical' manner throughout the clinical placement dge and luxel and maintains strict patient confidenti

 Summative Satisfactory / Unsatisfactory

 Comment (if req uired):

-Clinical Super visor's name (Please prin nt clearly):
+Clinical Supe visor's name (Please prir nt clearly):

-Clinical Super visor's signature: Date: